Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Subjective Satisficing: Algorithm and Convergence Result

+We now present a result on the convergence behaviour of Algorithm~\ref{algo:main} under mean-field observability.
+Analogous results for other observation channels can be found in Appendix~\ref{appendix:learning-results-under-other-observation-channels}.

-We begin by presenting convergence results for Algorithm~\ref{algo:main} under global state observability, the richest of the information structures that we consider.
-Under Assumption~\ref{ass:global-state-observability}, strong convergence guarantees can be made.
-These are presented below in Theorem~\ref{theorem:global-state-observability}.
-In order to state this result, we now fix $\epsilon > 0$ and make the following assumptions on the various parameters of Algorithm~\ref{algo:main}.
+Under mean-field observability, policy iterates obtained from Algorithm~\ref{algo:main} drive play to $(\VV^{*}, \WW^{*})$-subjective $\epsilon$-equilibrium with high probability.
+In order to state this result formally in Theorem~\ref{theorem:mean-field-state-observability}, we now fix $\epsilon > 0$ and make the following assumptions on the various parameters of Algorithm~\ref{algo:main}.